is Cádiz worth visiting?

 • Zahora

-These areas are similar to the likes of Faro in the Algarve region which is a coastal city in Portugal.
+These areas are similar to the likes of Faro in the Algarve region, which is a coastal city in Portugal.
 The ocean’s waters are cold.
-The water is crystalline, and the beaches count on fine and golden sand because they extend for kilometers.
+The water is crystalline, and the beaches count on fine and golden sand because they extend for kilometres.

 During the day, especially close to the midday hours, be sure to carry some water-resistant sunscreen along with you to protect yourself while sunbathing.

-Cádiz’s cuisine is rustic and rich in flavor.
+Cádiz’s cuisine is rustic and rich in flavour.
 As a respectable Spanish coastal city, fish and seafood-based dishes are protagonists.

 cadiz things to do coffee shop

-Among the best fresh produces that you can try there are: bluefin tuna from Almadraba, sea urchins (quite popular in Cádiz) and langoustines de Sanlúcar.
+Among the best fresh produce that you can try are bluefin tuna from Almadraba, sea urchins (quite popular in Cádiz) and langoustines de Sanlúcar.

 For example, you can eat delicious chicharrón (fried pork rind), at the outdoor tables of the Mercado Central de Abastos, the local market.
 You can also have a great meal in a chiringuito near the beach or at local small bars.
 Don’t forget to accompany your meal with a nice glass of local wine.